Popping to the shops at the weekend can be more easily said than done. It seems to be a mission in my household. I don’t know about yours?

 If you fancy, still coming in under the £5 budget, you could always make the wraps up and place them in the oven with 50g grated cheese over the top for a lovely baked alternative.

-If you enjoyed this recipe, make sure to follow us below so you can keep up to date with our future Saturday Night Fakeaways.
+If you enjoyed this recipe, make sure you sign up to our newsletter below so you can keep up to date with our future Saturday Night Fakeaways.